k4yt3x/sshd_config/README.md

 # compression before encryption might cause security issues
 Compression no

-# disallow remote hosts from connecting to forwarded ports
-# i.e. forwarded ports are forced to bind to 127.0.0.1 instad of 0.0.0.0
-GatewayPorts no

 # prevent SSH trust relationships from allowing lateral movements
 IgnoreRhosts yes

 # log verbosely for addtional information
 #LogLevel VERBOSE

-# set maximum authenticaion retries to prevent brute force attacks
-MaxAuthTries 3

 # allow a maximum of two multiplexed sessions over a single TCP connection
 MaxSessions 2

-# disable password authentication
-#PasswordAuthentication no

-# disallow connecting using empty passwords
-PermitEmptyPasswords no

-# prevent root from being logged in via SSH
-PermitRootLogin no

-# suppress MOTD
-PrintMotd no

 # enforce SSH server to only use SSH protocol version 2
 # SSHv1 contains security issues and should be avoided at all costs